poizxc/agile-board-back/README.md

 As database I used **postgres**.
 I decided to use **ORM** just to make some things easier(auto DB tables drop for example) , so I ended up using **sequalize**.

-#### Type Checking

-I didn't used any static type checking solutions such as **typescript** I decided that it will overcomplicate things.

 #### Validation